-D. Final Fridays Art Census and Survey.
+E. Final Fridays Art Census and Survey

 Final Fridays attendees were surveyed on Final Friday, November 25, 2011.
-Approximately 25 volunteers staffed ten venues, counted new visitors, and asked randomly selected visitors to take the AFA self-administered survey.
+Approximately 25 volunteers staffed ten venues, counted attendees, and asked randomly selected attendees to take the AFA self-administered survey.
 Results are summarized below:

 - We counted 2,730 unique Final Fridays attendees at 10 venues.
-(Visitors were counted once, regardless of how many venues they attended.) - We randomly surveyed 191 people, who answered for 565 people in their groups of families or friends (a response rate of 20.7%) - Those surveyed spent or planned to spend an estimated \$30.63 per person.
+(Visitors were counted once, regardless of how many venues they attended). - We randomly surveyed 191 people, who answered for 565 people in their groups of families or friends (a response rate of 20.7%).

+• Those surveyed spent or planned to spend an estimated \$30.63 per person.
 Details are illustrated below.

-- Applying the survey results to all attendees, November Final Friday attendees spent almost \$84,000 directly related to Final Fridays events that day. - Approximately 28 percent of attendees were visitors to Lawrence.
-Approximately 4 percent of attendees, an estimated 112 individuals, traveled to Lawrence specifically to participate in Final Fridays.
+- Applying the survey results to all attendees, November Final Friday attendees spent almost \$84,000 directly related to Final Fridays events that day, including over \$6000 worth of art. - Approximately 28 percent of attendees were visitors to Lawrence.
+Approximately four percent of attendees, an estimated 112 individuals, traveled to Lawrence specifically to participate in Final Fridays activities.
 More details on the purpose of attendees' visits to Lawrence are below.

-E. Survey of Downtown Businesses.
+F. Survey of Downtown Businesses

-24 businesses responded to a Downtown Lawrence Inc. survey, or provided information directly to the Final Fridays Project Team.
-Of these 24 businesses, seven reported that Final Fridays caused an increase in their revenues, either on Final Friday or the subsequent Saturday or Sunday.
+24 businesses responded to a Downtown Lawrence Inc. survey or provided information directly to the study team.
+Of these 24 businesses, seven reported that Final Fridays caused an increase in their revenues, on either Final Friday or the subsequent Saturday or Sunday.
 No businesses reported a negative impact.
 Details are below.